-- The appropriations in this section are subject to the following conditions and limitations: - (1) Funding for school district student achievement programs shall be allocated at a maximum rate of \$31.20 per FTE student for the 2009-10 school year and \$31.20 per FTE student for the 2010-11 school year.
-For the purposes of this section, FTE student refers to the annual average full-time equivalent enrollment of the school district in grades kindergarten through twelve for the prior school year, as reported to the office of the superintendent of public instruction by August 31st of the previous school year. - (2) \$74,253,000 of the general fund--federal appropriation from the American recovery and reinvestment act of 2009 fiscal stabilization funds is to be used solely to fund the state fiscal year 2010 costs of school year 2008-09 student achievement fund commitments. - 15 (3) The superintendent of public instruction shall distribute the 16 school year allocation according to the monthly apportionment schedule 17 defined in RCW 28A.510.250. - NEW SECTION.
+The appropriations in this section are subject to the following conditions and limitations:

+- (1) Funding for school district student achievement programs shall be allocated at a maximum rate of \$31.20 per FTE student for the 2009-10 school year and \$31.20 per FTE student for the 2010-11 school year.
+For the purposes of this section, FTE student refers to the annual average full-time equivalent enrollment of the school district in grades kindergarten through twelve for the prior school year, as reported to the office of the superintendent of public instruction by August 31st of the previous school year. - (2) \$74,253,000 of the general fund--federal appropriation from the American recovery and reinvestment act of 2009 fiscal stabilization funds is to be used solely to fund the state fiscal year 2010 costs of school year 2008-09 student achievement fund commitments. - Sec.
+517. K-12 CARRYFORWARD AND PRIOR SCHOOL YEAR NEW SECTION.
+State general fund and state student achievement fund ADJUSTMENTS. appropriations provided to the superintendent of public instruction for state entitlement programs in the public schools in this part V of this act may be expended as needed by the superintendent for adjustments to apportionment for prior fiscal periods.
+Recoveries of state general fund moneys from school districts and educational service districts for a prior fiscal period shall be made as reductions in apportionment payments for the current fiscal period and shall be shown as prior year adjustments on apportionment reports for the current period. recoveries shall not be treated as revenues to the state, but as a reduction in the amount expended against the appropriation for the current fiscal period. - 30 NEW SECTION.
 Sec.
-517. K-12 CARRYFORWARD AND PRIOR SCHOOL YEAR ADJUSTMENTS.
-State general fund and state student achievement fund appropriations provided to the superintendent of public instruction for state entitlement programs in the public schools in this part V of this act may be expended as needed by the superintendent for adjustments to apportionment for prior fiscal periods.
-Recoveries of state general fund moneys from school districts and educational service districts for a prior fiscal period shall be made as reductions in apportionment payments for the current fiscal period and shall be shown as prior year adjustments on apportionment reports for the current period.
-Such recoveries shall not be treated as revenues to the state, but as a reduction in the amount expended against the appropriation for the current fiscal period. - NEW SECTION.
-Sec.
-518. FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION.
-Appropriations made in this act to the office of superintendent of public instruction shall be allotted initially as

-- 1 required by this act.
-Subsequent allotment modifications shall not - 2 include transfers of moneys between sections of this act.
+518. FOR THE SUPERINTENDENT OF PUBLIC Appropriations made in this act to the office of 31 INSTRUCTION.
+32 superintendent of public instruction shall be allotted initially as 33 required by this act.
+Subsequent allotment modifications shall not 34 include transfers of moneys between sections of this act.